brendanmurty/dotfiles/vscode/readme.md

 ## Usage

-1. Install and open VS Code
+1. Purchase and install the [MonoLisa](https://www.monolisa.dev/) font on your computer
-2. Install the plugins mentioned in [settings.json](settings.json) under the `workbench.colorTheme` and `workbench.iconTheme` setting values
+2. Install and open VS Code
 3. Close VS Code
 4. Copy the files in this folder to your [VS Code Configuration Directory](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations)
 5. Open VS Code